-Most pork comes in at a bargain price, and bonus: leftovers from various cuts may need little finessing to be as marvelous as the first meal, although a few of the leaner cuts can be a challenge.
+Most pork comes in at a bargain price, and bonus: leftovers from various cuts may need very little finessing to be as marvelous as the first meal, although a few of the leaner cuts can be a challenge.

 Here’s your resource for creative ideas to refashion your pork leftovers, excluding Ham, which has its own link at the bottom of the page.
 Some types of pork, like pork butt or sirloin, are easy, other cuts, especially the leaner ones, like pork loin or the odd rib or chop can be more of a challenge to reheat.
 If tough or dry, simmer it gently with water or stock until you get luscious shreds, then use.

 With any leftovers you have, look at them in a new way; as a building block for marvelous meals; as a shortcut, especially for meals that rely on an already cooked ingredient.
-All you need is inspiration & maybe a recipe.
+All you need is the inspiration & maybe a recipe.

 Think of the recipes you’ll use as “guides” not something set in stone, especially since the amount you have leftover might not exactly match an amount in a recipe.
 Once you have a leftover ingredient to start with, scale recipes up or down, substitute and make do.